mollie/api-documentation/source/reference/v2/clients-api/create-client.rst

       The country of the address in `ISO 3166-1 alpha-2 <https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2>`_ format.
       This field is always required.

-.. parameter:: bankaccount
-   :type: object
-   :condition: optional

-   Bank account details of the organization.

-   .. parameter:: accountNumber
-      :type: string
-      :condition: required

-      The IBAN of the organization.

-   .. parameter:: currency
-      :type: string
-      :condition: optional

-      The currency the organization must be settled in.
-An `ISO 4217 <https://en.wikipedia.org/wiki/ISO_4217>`_ currency code.
-Supported settlement currencies are ``EUR`` and ``GBP``.

-      Example: ``EUR``.

 .. parameter:: registrationNumber
    :type: string
    :condition: optional